-Contents
+Contents Page

-- 1. Introduction
+1. Introduction 3

-- 2. Assessment of Equality and Human Rights Issues
+2. Assessment of Equality and Human Rights Issues 4

-- 3. Evidence Book
+3. Evidence Book

+Local Policy Strategies 9

+National Policy Strategies 12

+National Research 16

-Local Policy Strategies National Policy Strategies National Research International and National Submissions
+International and National Submissions 22

-4. Validation Meeting
+Online Validation Meeting with Civil Society Organisations 25

-Introduction
+1. Introduction

+This assessment of equality and human rights issues has been undertaken by Galway County Council in compliance with S42 of the Irish Human Rights and Equality Commission Act 2014: the public sector equality and human rights duty (the Duty) 1.

+The Duty involves two separate but interconnected Duties:

-This assessment of equality and human rights issues has been undertaken by Galway County Council in compliance with S42 of the Irish Human Rights and Equality Commission Act 2014: the public sector equality and human rights duty (the Duty)1.
-The Duty requires public bodies to have regard to the need to eliminate discrimination, promote equality of opportunity, and protect human rights for employees, service users, and policy beneficiaries, across all their function areas.
-In undertaking this assessment, Galway County Council has followed guidance issued by the Irish Human Rights and Equality Commission.2 The first step of the Duty requires a public body to prepare and publish an assessment of the equality and human rights issues, facing the identified groups under the Duty, that are relevant to the functions of the public body.
+- an ongoing Duty, Section 42(1), which requires public bodies to have regard to the need to eliminate discrimination, promote equality of opportunity, and protect human rights for employees, service users, and policy beneficiaries, across all their function areas. - a strategic Duty, Section 42(2), which requires public bodies to undertake three steps: Assess - undertake an assessment of equality and human rights issues facing the identified groups for the Duty and relevant to the functions of a public body; Address - identify the plans, policies, and actions in place or proposed to address these issues; and Report - report annually on developments and achievements in implementing the Duty.

+The first step of the strategic Duty, under Section 42(2), requires a public body to prepare and publish an assessment of the equality and human rights issues, facing the identified groups under the Duty, that are relevant to the functions of the public body.
+Given that these two Duties are connected, this assessment further serves implementation of the overarching Duty, under Section 42(1).
 This assessment is not an assessment of the performance of Galway County Council in regard to equality and human rights.

 The assessment of equality and human rights issues involves an examination of the situation, experience, and identity of the identified groups for the Duty, where:

-• Situation of the group in terms of their access to resources and any particular disadvantage they experience.

-• Experience of the group in terms of the quality of their interaction with employers and service providers and the wider society.

-Identity of the group in terms of how they chose to give expression to their identity and the specific needs that arise from their identity.
+- Situation of the group in terms of their access to resources and any particular disadvantage they experience. - Experience of the group in terms of the quality of their interaction with employers and service providers and the wider society. - Identity of the group in terms of how they chose to give expression to their identity and the specific needs that arise from their identity.

-The groups identified for the Duty are covered by the grounds of gender (including gender expression, gender identity and sex characteristics), civil status, family status (including lone parents and carers), age, disability (broadly defined to include all impairment groups), sexual orientation, race, religion, membership of the Traveller community, and socio-economic status (at risk of or experiencing poverty and exclusion)3.
+The groups identified for the Duty are covered by the grounds of gender (including gender expression, gender identity and sex characteristics), civil status, family status (including lone parents and people with caring responsibilities), age, disability (including mobility, sensory, and intellectual disabilities, mental health issues, and chronic illness), sexual orientation, race (encompassing skin colour, nationality and ethnic origin), religion (any or no religious belief), membership of the Traveller community, and disadvantaged socio-economic status (at risk of or experiencing poverty and exclusion).
 This includes those at the intersections of these grounds.
 It further includes rights holders under the various human rights instruments relevant to the functions of the public body.